DreamingDevs/learn-terraform-with-aws/docs/dev_machine_setup.md

 As the next step, we will create an AWS Policy.
 This policy will only have least possible privileges which are absolutely required for terraform activities.
 This way we can limit the overall access of terraform user to AWS resources.

-> NOTE: To keep things simple, we will create a policy which will only provide limited access to S3 service.
+> NOTE: As already mentioned aboved, to keep things simple, we will create a policy which will provide limited access to S3 service.
+This can be extended to all other services which `tf_user` needs to access.

 - Select `JSON` option after selecting the `Create policy`.
 - Enter below JSON which will